 After relocating to the Middle East, residents of Britain and northern Europe can find cover through Friends Provident at British rates.
 Other providers offer investment-linked whole of life policies that are usually more expensive but have value upon surrender if the plan is no longer needed.

-A UK expat relocating to Lebanon, Israel, or certain other regions may discover that insurance policies do not include war risks.
+A UK expat relocating to Lebanon, Israel, or specific other regions may discover that insurance policies do not include war risks.
 When shopping for cover, these individuals should review the conditions, terms, and exclusions of each available policy carefully and ask questions that arise during the process.
 This will prevent unexpected gaps in cover and surprises if a claim becomes necessary.

 Existing cover including benefits for death in service included in employer-provided pensions should also be reviewed.
 Benefits are typically a multiple of the salary but may not be enough to provide surviving beneficiaries with a comfortable lifestyle.